krishjainx/terrorist-database-neo4j/README.md

 I've wrapped all the Neo4j database operations in a nice interface, so I don't have to write raw database queries every time I want to analyze the data.
 Each incident is stored as a node in the graph database with details like where it happened, when it occurred, who did it, and how many people were affected.

+## Downloading the dataset

+The dataset is available at https://www.kaggle.com/datasets/START-UMD/gtd # TODO: Clean the dataset.
+OpenRefine didn't work.

+## Setup

+To setup the Neo4j container, run `setup_neo4j_container.sh`.

+# Usage

+To run the query, run `query.py`.